javierconcha/ocdb-docs/docs/source/ocdb-metadata-headers.md

 * **calibration_date** The most recent relevant calibration date for the primary instrument (format: 'YYYYMMDD').
 Recommended.

 * **cloud_percent** Percent cloud cover for the entire sky: 0 indicates no clouds and 100 indicates completely overcast.
-Could be also provided as a data field.
+It could be also provided as a data field (field name: 'cloud').
 Recommended.

 * **secchi_depth** The secchi depth at the station where the data were collected (in meters).
-Could be also provided as a data field.
+It could be also provided as a data field (field name: 'secchi').
 Recommended.

 * **wave_height** The wave height at the station where the data were collected (in meters).
-Could be also provided as a data field.
+It could be also provided as a data field (field name: 'waveht').
 Recommended.

 * **wind_speed** The wind speed at the station where the data were collected (in meters per second).
-Could be also provided as a data field.
+It could be also provided as a data field (field name: 'wind').
 Recommended.

 ## Headers added by OCDB staff